JOHN HARRITY

 Help us expand Patent Pathways®

-We’re looking for patent professionals who are passionate about increasing diversity and representation in the patent field to volunteer for our upcoming Patent Pathways® program!
+We’re looking for patent professionals who are passionate about expanding the patent field to volunteer for our upcoming Patent Pathways® program!
 We are currently seeking law firm and in-house counsel mentors, committee members, partners, and sponsors to help scale up the program.

 Interested in making a difference?
 Click below to get involved in our 2025 program!